 And it’s not just cows that guzzle inordinate amounts of water — around 575 gallons of water are required per pound of pork, and about 470 gallons of water are needed to make one pound of chicken meat, according to Discover.

-According to WWF, it takes a whopping 20,000 liters of water to produce one kilogram of cotton, which amounts to about one cotton T-shirt and one cotton pair of jeans.
-One of the best ways to lower the impact of your wardrobe is to shop for clothing and other textiles secondhand, as that rescues fabric that’s already been grown from the waste stream.
+According to WWF, it takes a whopping 20,000 liters of water to produce 1 kilogram of cotton, which amounts to about one cotton T-shirt and one cotton pair of jeans.
+A great to lower the impact of your wardrobe is to shop for clothing and other textiles secondhand, as that rescues fabric that’s already been grown from the waste stream.
 To get started, check out our guide to mastering secondhand shopping.

 This article, originally published on May 8, 2020, has been updated.